newrelic/java-log-extensions/README.md

 * [Logback 1.1](logback11/README.md)
 * [Dropwizard 1.3](dropwizard/README.md)

+## Configuration Options
+The following config options apply to all supported logging frameworks.

+### Mapped Diagnostic Context (MDC)
+Not all logging frameworks provide an MDC mechanism (e.g. JUL) but for those that do you can configure the logging extension to add the MDC data in addition to the trace context data from New Relic.

+Default for adding MDC is `false`, change this to `true` if you wish to include MDC data on log events.
+It can be configured by environment variable (`NEW_RELIC_LOG_EXTENSION_ADD_MDC=boolean`) or system property (`-Dnewrelic.log_extension.add_mdc=boolean`).

+Note that, if set to `true` all MDC data will be added to log events.
+Currently, there is no filtering capability for excluding specific MDC entries.

+### Exception Stack Trace Size
+You can configure the logging extension to control the max stack trace size for exceptions added to log events.

+Default max stack trace size is `300`.
+It is recommended that you do not exceed this value or data could be dropped or truncated as well as lead to higher log event ingest costs.
+Max stack trace size can be configured by environment variable (`NEW_RELIC_LOG_EXTENSION_MAX_STACK_SIZE=integer`) or system property (`-Dnewrelic.log_extension.max_stack_size=boolean`).

 ## Support

 Should you need assistance with New Relic products, you are in good hands with several diagnostic tools and support channels.